sklose/iracing-teleport/README.md

 ## Tips

-- Use multicast (the default) if you want to receive telemetry on multiple computers
+- Use multicast (the default) if you want to receive telemetry on multiple computers or can't be bothered to manually specify the IP details
 - Use unicast if you have network issues with multicast or only need one receiver
 - The source will automatically reconnect if iRacing is restarted
 - The target will automatically reconnect if the source connection is lost